 7. What method do you use to revoke any unwanted third party authentication?

-Revoke any unwanted authentication to unsanctioned APPs your users may be using their school-assigned G Suite account and create a policy to blacklist the APP.
-Even if you already manage Apps in the admin console to the degree you only allow the ones installed at the district level, an APPs firewall with stop any unwanted OAuth activity from your district accounts.
+Revoke any unwanted authentication to unsanctioned APPs your users may be using their school-assigned Google Workspace account and create a policy to blacklist the APP.
+Even if you already manage Apps in the Admin console to the degree you only allow the ones installed at the district level, an APPs firewall with stop any unwanted OAuth activity from your district accounts.
 Anytime a platform gives you the capability to sign in with Google and users choose their school account, their account data has been accessed.

 8. Do you find you need to change ownership of drive files and/or folders?

-Take control over Drive files and folders and change ownership without logging into the G Suite Admin Console and changing users’ passwords.
+Take control over Drive files and folders and change ownership without logging into the Google Admin console and changing users’ passwords.
 Use the search function to pinpoint the document and take control.
 Next, you can give access to anyone who needs it or just remove access from the original owner, this is especially useful when a student has created something they shouldn’t have.

 9. How educated is your staff on appropriate sharing practices?